aglab2/SM64StarDisplay/README.md

 Caps automatically.
 The level you are at is highlighted with yellow rectangle.

 # How to use?
-Start Project64 1.6 and load ROM with hack.
+Start Project64 1.6 (or any other version you like) and load ROM with hack.
 Download [Star Display](https://github.com/aglab2/SM64StarManager/blob/master/StarDisplay.zip?raw=true), decompress zip file, go to unpacked folder.
-Execute StarDisplay.exe and press _Connect_ button.
-If your hack has layout support press _Layout > Load_ to  load a layout written for this hack.
+Execute StarDisplay.exe and wait for it to load.
+If your hack has layout support, it should load automatically.
+Else make your own layout, give it a try!

 # Layout Support
  * Brutal Mario 64
  * Blue Star Adventure
+ * Boonster's Peril
+ * Kaizo Mario 64
  * King Boo's Revenge
  * Luigi and the Forest Ruins Rebooted
  * Luigi and The Violet Stars